#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-If the soil is pliable and warm, consider planting your flower, fruit, or veggie seeds directly into your garden.
+If the ground isn't frozen solid and the soil isn't cold, consider planting your flower, fruit, or vegetable seeds directly into your garden.
 This is called the "direct sow" method.
-Plant after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
+The time to plant will be after the threat of frost is gone for the season, as sprouts and seedlings can't weather those conditions.
 You can also start your seeds indoors if you'd like.
-Consult your seed package for how and when to sow seeds.
+Consult your seed packet for how and when to sow seeds.

-Read your seed envelope for info on proper depth, spacing, and how many seeds to sow per hole when planting fruits, veggies, and spring flowers — indoors or outdoors.
+Read your seed envelope for the best info on how to grow spring flowers, fruits, and vegetables — indoors or outdoors.
 Requirements vary from one type of plant to the next.
-Some seeds should only be sown indoors, and your seed packet will tell you that, too.
-For more details, check out how to plant seeds for a garden.
+Some seeds should only be planted indoors, and your seed package will tell you that, too.
+You'll be a pro at planting seeds in no time.

 Should I harden off my seedlings before planting them outside?

-Before you plant, make sure that it's warm enough outside, the soil is healthy, and your plant will have the right amount of sun.
-Check your seed envelope to see if it likes full sun, partial sun, or shade, as well as what time of year it should be planted.
-Space your plants as described for best results so your plant babies have room to flourish.
+Before you plant, make sure that the soil is healthy, your plant will have the right amount of sun, and it's warm enough outside.
+Check your seed envelope to see if it likes full sun, shade, or partial sun, as well as what time of year it should be planted.
+Space your plants as described on the seed packet for best results so your plant babies have room to grow big and strong.

 The Home Depot Garden Center at Deerfield Beach